FUenal/Security-Incident-Analysis-Using-SQL/README.md

 ## Scenario 2

-In this situation, I came across a dubious event that occurred on November 9, 2023.
+In this situation, I came across a dubious event that occurred on May 9, 2022.
 To conduct a comprehensive investigation into this incident, my attention was directed towards scrutinizing all login attempts that occurred on that particular day and the day before.
-Employing SQL filters, I formulated a query that pinpointed all login attempts within the timeframe of November 8 and November 9, 2023, by filtering records based on the "login_date" column.
+Employing SQL filters, I formulated a query that pinpointed all login attempts within the timeframe of May 8 and May 9, 2022, by filtering records based on the "login_date" column.

 I utilized the subsequent query: